-For more than a decade, Bobby served as a local news reporter and editor with several community newspapers, including the award-winning Sewickley Herald, The Signal Item (Carnegie/Bridgeville) and the former Coraopolis-Moon Record.
+For more than a decade, I served as a local news editor and reporter with the Pittsburgh Tribune-Review, covering areas including the Sewickley Valley, Aspinwall, Sharpsburg, Blawnox, Fox Chapel, Carnegie and Bridgeville.

-During his time with these community institutions, Bobby heard from residents, business owners, organization leaders and visitors to better understand these special places people call home.
+During my time there, I heard from residents, business owners, organization leaders and visitors to better understand the neighborhoods people call home.

-At the Sewickley Herald, Bobby helped to honor several community champions as part of the newspaper’s annual Sewickley Herald Citizens of the Year celebration.
-The honor recognizes people and groups within the Sewickley Valley who go above and beyond to serve the Valley.
+At the Sewickley Herald, I helped to honor several community champions as part of the newspaper’s annual Sewickley Herald Citizens of the Year celebration.
+The honor recognized people and groups within the Sewickley Valley who went above and beyond to serve the Sewickley Valley.

-As a more than 20-year volunteer with the American Cancer Society, Bobby understands the importance of giving back.
-He began participating with the American Cancer Society while a student at Moon Area Middle School, following the death of his grandmother.
-His commitment to raising awareness and funds grew as he better understood the need for research dollars and money to support programs for those diagnosed with cancer.
+As a more than 25-year volunteer with the American Cancer Society, I understand the importance of giving back.
+I began participating with the American Cancer Society while a middle school student, following the death of my grandmother.
+My commitment to raising awareness and funds grew as I better understood the need for research dollars and money to support programs for those diagnosed with cancer.

-Since then, Bobby has served on a number of American Cancer Society groups — nationally, statewide and locally.
-He has participated with the Relay For Life of Quaker Valley, the Relay For Life of Pittsburgh West (formerly the Relay For Life of Moon Township), Making Strides Against Cancer of Greater Pittsburgh and other American Cancer Society events.
+Since then, I have served on a number of American Cancer Society groups — nationally, statewide and locally.
+I have participated with the Relay For Life events in Moon, the Sewickley Valley, Cranberry Township and Erie; Making Strides Against Cancer events in Pittsburgh and Erie; and other American Cancer Society events.

-In addition, he has participated in the Susan G. Komen Race for the Cure as part of WTAE-TV’s team in support of morning anchor Kelly Frey.
+In addition, I have participated in the Susan G. Komen Race for the Cure and efforts to support the Magee-Womens Research Institute & Foundation.

-Among his accomplishments at the community newspapers includes his efforts to help lead the newspapers into a digital era, connecting with the community digitally.
-His digital work has been honored numerous times from prestigious journalism organizations, including several Golden Quill Awards (community engagement online, best website, from The Press Club of Western Pennsylvania; the Society of Professional Journalists (web use); and the Pennsylvania NewsMedia Association (best application of social networking tools, timeliness, online breaking news).
+Among my journalism accomplishments include my efforts to help lead the Pittsburgh Trib and its network of newspapers into a digital era, connecting with communities and readers in new ways.
+My digital work has been honored numerous times by prestigious journalism organizations, including several Golden Quill Awards from The Press Club of Western Pennsylvania; the Society of Professional Journalists; and the Pennsylvania NewsMedia Association.

-In addition, his ability to share stories from and about the community has garnered him several journalism awards, including an environmental reporting award from the Society of Professional Journalists for his coverage of a multi-organizational effort to keep Jefferson salamanders and frogs from dying in sewage in nearby tanks at a plant near Grouse Lane near the Sewickley Heights/Bell Acres border.
+In addition, my ability to share stories from and about the community has garnered several journalism awards for news coverage, including an environmental reporting award from the Society of Professional Journalists for my coverage of a multi-organizational effort to keep Jefferson salamanders and frogs from dying in sewage in nearby tanks at a plant along the Sewickley Heights/Bell Acres border.
 The effort was spearheaded by the Little Sewickley Creek Watershed Association and Fern Hollow Nature Center.

-He, and photographer Kristina Serafini, received a Pennsylvania NewsMedia Association award for his story and her photos profiling the life of a Bell Acres transgender man.
+Photographer Kristina Serafini and I received a Pennsylvania NewsMedia Association award for her photos and my story profiling the life of a transgender man.

-He’s a member of the Heinz History Center, where he can spend hours exploring our region and country’s past.
-He’s been considered “Buddy the Elf” for his never-ending love of Christmas, and somehow finds time to stay updated on the lives of the Bradys and Hortons on “Days of our Lives.”
+I am a member of the Heinz History Center, where I can spend hours exploring our region’s past.
+Whether they meant it as a joke or lovingly, friends have called me “Buddy the Elf” for my never-ending love of Christmas.
+And, I somehow find time to stay updated on the lives of the Bradys, Hortons and DiMeras on “Days of our Lives.”